aryamaan-roy/callgrind-viewer/README.md

 - **Code Folding:**

   Foldable regions (determined by function headers starting with `fn=`) can be collapsed by clicking on the arrow in the line number margin.
 When collapsed, a placeholder overlay is displayed over the folded region with a message indicating the number of lines folded.

     *Click the arrow (▼) to fold a region and reveal a right arrow (►) in its place.
 Click the overlay to unfold the region.*

+- **Search Functionality**

+  A search textbox is available in the toolbar, allowing you to enter a search pattern (with support for regular expressions and case-insensitive matching).
+All matching occurrences within the document are highlighted with a yellow background, making it easy to quickly locate and analyze specific portions of the profiling data.

 - **Callgrind Syntax Highlighting:**